 Traditional banking platforms usually charge exorbitant fees for international wire transfers and foreign purchase exchange costs.

 Within the traditional banking system, a custodian, being the financial institution, has ultimate control of your financial assets.
-You can be locked out of your account if you infringe on any of the terms of service of agreement, and there are certain hoops to jump through in order to get back in or even meet the minimum requirements for joining in the first place.
+You can be locked out of your account if you infringe on any of the terms of service of the agreement, and there are certain hoops to jump through to get back in or even meet the minimum requirements for joining in the first place.

 Better Access With Mobile Payments